Ajijic: History

-Up until the arrival of the Spanish, the region was occupied by nomadic Indian tribes, probably the Coca people that settled the northern shore.
-There seem to be many explanations, and meanings for the names Chapala and Ajijic, all of which are Indian place names, probably derived from Nahuatl, the native language of the area.
+Up until the arrival of the Spanish, the region was occupied by nomadic Native American tribes, probably the Coca people that settled the northern shore.
+There seem to be many explanations, and meanings for the names Chapala and Ajijic, all of which are Native American place names, probably derived from Nahuatl, the native language of the area.

-Ajijic, formerly spelled Axixic, means “place of water” or “place where water bubbles up” in Classical Nahuatl.
+Ajijic, formerly spelled Axixic, means "place of water" or "place where water bubbles up" in Classical Nahuatl.
 Don Andres Carlos and Fray Martin founded Ajijic in 1531 because it had a good source of water.
-It is one of the oldest villages in Western Mexico.
-By 1833 it is said to have had a population of no more than 2,000.
+It is one of Western Mexico's oldest villages.
+It is said to have had a population of no more than 2,000 by 1833.

+Tourism

 Ajijic has attracted foreign artists and writers since the 1890s.
-Englishmen Nigel Millet and Peter Lilley settled in Ajijic before World War II and under the pen name of Dane Chandos wrote Village in the Sun (1945, G.P.
-Putnam's Sons), about building a house on the edge of the lake in nearby San Antonio Tlayacapan.
-Using the same pen name, Peter Lilley later teamed up with Anthony Stansfeld (an English academic) to write House in the Sun (1949), which concerns the operation of a small inn in Ajijic (now known as the “Old Posada”).
+Englishmen Nigel Millet and Peter Lilley settled in Ajijic before World War II and under the pen name of Dane Chandos wrote Village in the Sun (1945, G. P. Putnam's Sons), about building a house on the edge of the lake in nearby San Antonio Tlayacapan.
+Using the same pen name, Lilley later teamed up with Anthony Stansfeld (an English academic) to write House in the Sun (1949), about the operation of a small inn in Ajijic (now known as the "Old Posada").
 These books were written when the main road from Chapala was unpaved, ice was delivered by bus from Guadalajara, and electricity was just being installed.
+Ajijic's population of about 11,000 excludes the hundreds of visitors from Guadalajara (55 km north) who spend weekends and vacations there.
+Many retired Americans and Canadians live in Ajijic, with an estimate that immigrants make up more than half of the population in the winter.